Seekr Blog

 1. Scout Your Locations First

 Before launch day, walk your participants' likely routes.
 Check that all locations are accessible and safe.
 Note any construction, special events, or restricted areas that might affect the hunt.
 Update challenges if access is limited.
+This 30-minute investment prevents major issues on event day.

 2. Customize for Your Campus Size

 A large campus (1,000+ acres) needs different challenges than a smaller urban campus.
-For large campuses:

-Use public transit information in hunt instructions
+• Use public transit information in hunt instructions (bus routes, shuttle services)

-Spread challenges across accessible areas or multiple "zones"
+• Spread challenges across accessible areas or multiple "zones"

-Consider time needed to travel between locations
+• Consider time needed to travel between locations (build in buffer time)

 For small campuses:

-Concentrate on deep exploration of specific areas
+• Concentrate on deep exploration of specific areas

-Include more detailed challenges (find specific artifacts, interview people)
+• Include more detailed challenges (find specific artifacts, interview people)

-Allow longer hunts without making it exhausting
+• Allow longer hunts without making it exhausting

 3. Plan Your Hunt Timeline Strategically

-45-60 minute hunts: 15-20 challenges covering one academic area or central campus
+• 45-60 minute hunts: 15-25 challenges covering one academic area or central campus

-2-hour hunts: 25-35 challenges spread across broader campus
+• 2-hour hunts: 30-40 challenges spread across broader campus

-Half-day hunts (3+ hours): 40+ challenges, full campus exploration with breaks built in
+• Half-day hunts (3+ hours): 40-50+ challenges, full campus exploration with breaks built in

 4. Make It Genuinely Inclusive

-Include challenges that don't require running or mobility (photo challenges from accessible areas, interviews, knowledge questions)
+• Include challenges that don't require running or mobility (photo challenges from accessible areas, interviews, knowledge questions)

-Offer alternative task options for participants with different abilities
+• Offer alternative task options for participants with different abilities

-Provide accessibility information for all campus locations
+• Provide accessibility information for all campus locations (wheelchair accessible routes, accessible restrooms, etc.)

-Schedule hunts around campus accessibility avoid peak class times or crowded periods
+• Schedule hunts around campus accessibility—avoid peak class times or crowded periods

 5. Encourage Discovery of Hidden Gems